 (Fe-Mg type) hydrothermally altered sulphidic rocks such as those at Palokas.
 Textures range from veined albitic granofels through fractured and brecciated to locally schistose.
 Veining and fracture fill minerals include pyrrhotite, magnetite and magnetite-pyrrhotite (+/- quartz).
 Local retrograde chlorite after biotite and vein-controlled chlorite+/-tourmaline and magnetite are also present.
 Preliminary hand-held XRF analysis confirms the presence of associated scheelite and molybdenite, the former visible under UV light as tiny veinlets and disseminations.
 The iron-rich nature of the mineralized rocks is a common theme in either the oxide or sulphide form, with a variably sulphidic and chloritic overprint.
-The alteration is clearly post-metamorphic, reduced, and most likely driven by granitoid intrusions.
+The alteration immediately surrounding the mineralised resources is clearly post-metamorphic, reduced, and most likely driven by granitoid intrusions.
+Distal propylitic alteration is generally oxidised commonly defined by chlorite-actinolite-hematite+/-epidote assemblages.
 Chlorite, hydrothermal muscovite and quartz are regarded as the lowest temperature silicate minerals with gold, cobaltite, linnaeite, cobalt pentlandite structurally controlled by sub-vertical, linear faults and shears in apparent spatial association with sulphidic fold hinges and planar sulphidic host rocks.
 Altered rocks enclosing the mineralized package contain locally abundant talc and tourmaline.

 The disseminated sulphidic gold-cobalt mineralization at Rajapalot remains the primary target for the Company.
-However, the company interprets that the host strata can occur across the full extent of the Rompas-Rajapalot project area and therefore the potential for disseminated sulphidic gold-cobalt mineralization should not be discounted in the Rompas project area.
+However, the company interprets that the host strata occur across the full extent of the Rompas-Rajapalot project area and therefore the potential for disseminated sulphidic gold-cobalt mineralization should not be discounted in the Rompas project area.